mwalczyk/grid-diagrams/README.md

  ,o, , ,x
 ```

 New diagrams can be added to the `diagrams` folder at the top-level of this repository.
+A bunch of example diagrams can be found in the follow [paper](https://services.math.duke.edu/~ng/atlas/Chongchitmate.pdf) written by Wutichai Chongchitmate titled "Classification of Legendrian Knots and Links."

 ## To Do
 - [ ] Add bounding box checks (see section `7.2.2` of Scharein's thesis) to accelerate segment-segment intersection tests